Venue and logistics

 The dining room is nut-free, and caters to vegetarian, vegan, and gluten-free (please note, gluten products are used in the kitchen).
 We are unable to cater for Kosher or Halal, air-born allergies, and extreme dietary restrictions.

-Alternative venues#
+Alternative accommodations#

 Here are some possible alternative venues: